JudeaDumont/cicdtostaticwebpageingcpstoragebucket/environments/prod/README.md

 https://learn.hashicorp.com/terraform

-If you need to make changes to the infrastructure, it is actually setup to automatically propagate all the way up, if something fails, just rollback to a previous version of this repo in github and then push that version as a change
+If you need to make changes to the infrastructure, it is actually setup to automatically propagate all the way to production from a push to master, if something fails, just rollback to a previous version of this repo in github and then push that as a change to mater

 ###Some more advanced project context (next steps for infrastructural improvement):